danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 **Where**: [MaRS Discovery District, Toronto Canada](https://marsdd.com)

+With Better Code Hub, you can check how good is your team's code in raport with the state of the art in software engineering.
+If Better Code Hub says you're compliant (✅) then it means you're performing like the top teams in the industry.
+Compliance to guidelines is derived from the Software Improvement Group's industry benchmark which consists of over 8 billion lines of code in more than 180 different technologies.
+SIG analyzes around 15 million lines of code every week.

 ## Why look at code quality?

 Because our society needs solutions that are innovative and sustainable